ianstormtaylor/superstruct/docs/guide.md

 })
 ```

 All of this can be achieved using the helpers exposed on the `struct` function.

-For a full list of the kinds of structures you can validate, check out the [Structs Reference](./reference.md#structs).
+> 🤖 For a full list of the kinds of structs you can create, check out the [`Superstruct` interface](https://superstructjs.org/interfaces/superstruct).

 ## Composing Structs